PScoriae/pierreccesario/main/content/experience/pletaura.md

 ## Responsibilities

-- Conduct research on a wide range of tech-related problems people face.
+- Conducted research on a wide range of tech-related problems people face.
-- Produce detailed written guides with step-by-step instructions on how to solve them.
+- Produced detailed written guides with step-by-step instructions on how to solve them.